US$22.95/GBP 14.99 + $3.50 p&h

 From the same publisher comes Tales

 of the Shadowmen: Gentlemen of the Night edited by Jean-Marc and Randy

 Lofficier, an anthology of new stories about old favourites from French, British and American popular fiction.

 The authors reflect this wonderful mixed heritage, including as they do Philippe Ward, Sylvie Miller, Kim Newman,

-Holmes, and the years since then have seen many such matches.
-Batman has encountered Sherlock Holmes and Judge
+against Sherlock Holmes, and the years since then have seen many such matches.
+Batman has encountered Sherlock

-Prisoner.
-As always from Black Coat Press, the book is attractive and enticing,
+As always from Black Coat Press, the book is attractive and enticing, and these Tales

 The District Messenger